dfvgbh/deno-telegram-bot-api/README.md

 # deno-telegram-bot-api
 🦕 wrapper for Telegram bot API

-## Core features
+## Features
-- Typed API system follows official [Telegram API](https://core.telegram.org/bots/api) with enhancements for "At most one of the optional parameters"-like types
+- Fully typed API follows official [Telegram API](https://core.telegram.org/bots/api) (with enhancements for "At most one of the optional parameters"-like types)
 - Pooling updates

 ## In progress